cjroehrig/crispyControllers/Games/Lotro/README.md

 	https://www.autohotkey.com/docs/commands/Send.htm
 	https://www.autohotkey.com/docs/KeyList.htm

-3. For each toon, set up a dedicated ActionBar with 6-slots with its own key bindings.
+3. For each toon, set up a dedicated ActionBar with slots for remote skills and assigned hotkeys.
 These are the skills that will be controlled by your other windows.
-Note that `F1-F6` are intercepted by mappings.ahk and sent to other windows;  this lets you assign `F1-F6` LotRO key bindings to control this ActionBar (they can only be triggered when the window is in the background).
+The default is `F1-F6`.
+Those hotkeys are intercepted by mappings.ahk and sent to other windows;  this lets you assign `F1-F6` LotRO key bindings to control this ActionBar (they can only be triggered when the window is in the background).

-4. Edit your defs file (start with defs-Duo.ahk) to define each window and its skills key bindings.
+4. Edit your defs file (start with defs-DuoAH.ahk) to define each window and the skilltargets (see the defs-Trio.ahk for example) for each of your skills, and whether to use Target or Assist (skillassist) for each skill.
 There should be a LotroWin for each multi-boxed character.
-The skills array defines what happens when your controlling character sends the intercepted actions (`F1-F6`) to this window and should be LotRO key bindings as defined for that toon.
-In particular, you need to define the order of fellowship members and adjust which fellowship member is targetted or assisted by each skill.
-You can make up your own `def-*.ahk` names and refer to them in the `MODE` file (update defs.ahk accordingly).

 5. Add Lotro to the crispyControllers `main.ahk`, update the `MODE` file according to which mode you will be playing and run AutoHotKey `main.ahk`.